AWM52 1/11/18/3 - Headquarters London Victory March Contingent, March - September 1946 - Part 2

 reference to shorts, dress in the morning will be

-as previously promelgated.
+as previously promulgated.
 Dress in the afternoon

 to be optional.
-0900 hrs. parade with good SDs and
+0900 hrs parade with good SDs and

 for the day.
 These duties were mainly connected with

-rigged. on each side of the upper deck and a canvas
+rigged on each side of the upper deck and a canvas

 swimming pool appeared on the quarterdeck.
 In addition

-lighting fixtures were overhauled in prepartaio
+lighting fixtures were overhauled in preparation

 for lighting up the ship on Victory Day.
 1600 hrs.

-The second round of the officers' tennis competition.
+The second round of the Officers' tennis competition.

 Deck cricket was played but no competition matches.